New pipeline from Greece to Bulgaria offsets Russian gas cut

 Greece is also building a liquefied natural gas terminal off the northeastern port of Alexandroupolis, near Komotini, which Mitsotakis said would in the future provide additional gas for the new Greek-Bulgarian pipeline.

-Follow all AP stories on the fallout from the war in Ukraine at https://apnews.com/hub/russia-ukraine.7 Defense Stocks to Buy as Global Tensions Continue to Grow
+Follow all AP stories on the fallout from the war in Ukraine at https://apnews.com/hub/russia-ukraine.

 .

-Note: This story has been corrected to show that the future capacity of the pipeline is 5 billion cubic meters, not 5 million cubic meters.7 Mid-Cap Stocks to Buy For When the Fed Gets Serious